Find out about what to expect from COVID-19 testing with this handy guide.

 - get the rest of your household to isolate for 10 days

-Once you have tested positive, the details you provided when taking the test will be entered into the Trace & Trace database and you will receive a phone call from someone in the Track & Trace team.
-They will ask you who you were in contact with in the 48 hours before you began displaying symptoms.
-To find out more about Track & Trace see our Guide to Contact Tracing.
+Once you have tested positive, the details you provided when taking the test will be entered into the contact tracing system database and you will receive a phone call from someone in the NHS Test and Protect team.
+They will ask you who you were in contact with while infectious.
+To find out more about NHS Test and Protect see our Guide to Contact Tracing.